TheCalculatorsHub

 Net Worth by Age and What the Numbers Mean

-The Federal Reserve's Survey of Consumer Finances reports median net worth by age group every three years.
-For the 2022 survey, the figures were roughly $39,000 for under-35, $135,000 for 35 to 44, $247,000 for 45 to 54, and $365,000 for 55 to 64.
-These medians include home equity, which is the largest single asset for most US households.
-A commonly cited rule of thumb is to target a net worth equal to one times your annual salary by age 30, three times by 40, and six times by 50, though this is a rough guide rather than a precise target.
-What matters more than hitting a specific number at a specific age is whether your net worth is trending upward consistently, since the compounding effect of growing assets over time does the heavy lifting in long-term wealth building.
+For the 2022 Survey of Consumer Finances, median net worth figures were roughly $39,000 for under-35, $135,000 for 35 to 44, $247,000 for 45 to 54, and $365,000 for 55 to 64.
+A commonly cited rule of thumb targets a net worth equal to one times your annual salary by age 30, three times by 40, and six times by 50, though this is a rough guide rather than a precise target.
+A negative net worth is common and not automatically a problem: most people in their 20s carry student loans and possibly a new mortgage, both of which push net worth below zero early on.
+The concern is when net worth is negative and the trajectory is flat or declining.

 Liquid Net Worth Versus Total Net Worth